SuperAIdesu/combat-wombat-bias-in-toxicity/README.md

 Here are the documentation for the audit conducted on the LSTM-based model which is part of the solution presented in the original repo.
 For the original repo README, see below.

+Before running the code, the input data need to be downloaded from [Kaggle](https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data) and put into `input/jigsaw-unintended-bias-in-toxicity-classification`.

 ## Notebooks for "input and output", "accuracy and fairness"

 Results from these sections can be reproduced on a regular computer.
 The prediction results for the test set are included in the repo(`code/models/lstm_5_targets.csv`), from which the results are derived.